Swati24/parking_lot/README.md

 ```

 ### About the project -
 This program accepts certain input command and does verious actions like Creating a Parking Lot, Parking the vehicle, assigning the slot.
 The commands can be writen in a file and pased to the rake task as a argument or the commands can be run in interactive mode shell.
-If file_path is passed the output is written in an output file which is located in lib/data folder else the output is printed in the shell itself.
+If file_path is passed the output is written in an output file which is located in data folder else the output is printed in the shell itself.

 ## Solution - How to run the program ?